The Indian Government's past efforts to create a financially-emancipated society and an IT...

 Bank transfer transactions directly take place from one bank to another.
 An evident advantage of bank transfers is that businesses can securely transfer unlimited amounts of funds anywhere around the globe.

 Bank transfers are optimal solutions for B2B fund transfers.
 Bank transfers account for more than 30% of e-commerce payments in Malaysia.
 However, the e-commerce payment systems are looking to earn some percentage from their shares.
+Some popular Banks in Malaysia are

 4. Debit Cards